kelseyrphill/Aldi-project/README.md

     13. The system must respond quickly and store data in a database.
     14. The system should be easy to use.

 PLEASE NOTE: This program is not finished to the standards of the company, as we were told to get as much done in the time alotted.
-Much more could be finished and added to the program
+There are some features that are not fully functional.
+Much more could be finished and added to the program.